We all know the old adage — time is money.

 When you break something, what do you typically do?
 Do you Google how to fix it or do you toss it away and buy a replacement?
 The more you learn how to fix things, the less money you’ll spend purchasing new items.
 For example, learning how to sew can save you hundreds on new clothes.
 You can also learn how to do more complicated repairs like hemming in order to avoid using a pricey tailor.
 You’ll save time by not working around someone else’s schedule or giving up hours of your day for those annoying 10am-2pm time windows.

 Paying your bills only takes a few minutes, but if you miss a payment you could face late fees and interest charges.
 Set up autopay for all your bills so you don’t have to think about when your water bill is due or when your credit card statement closes.
 Plus, autopay is much faster than writing multiple checks every month.
-Online banks, like Chime, also offer financial automation tools such as an Automatic Savings account that helps you save when you spend and Automatic Transfers which enables you to automatically stash away 10% of every paycheck each month.
+Online banks, like Chime, also offer financial automation tools such as an Automatic Savings account that helps you save when you spend and Automatic Transfers which enables you to automatically stash away a percentage of every paycheck each month.

 Spending time and money at the bars can be unfulfilling and expensive, especially if you go out several times a week.
 Consider volunteering as a way to maintain your lifestyle while enjoying the culture your city or town has to offer.
 For example, if you volunteer at a local art festival, you can enjoy the atmosphere without paying pricey admission.
 Plus, you’ll meet new people, feel better about yourself and maybe even score some free swag.